treefishuk/Nomoni/docs/_getting_started/part-one-basic-web-app-with-single-module.md

 ## Step 1 : Create empty .net core web application

+This will be the presentation project which all the module projects that will be created later on will be loaded into.

 ![Empty Project](../images/Empty-Project.PNG "Empty Project")

-## Step 2 : Install Nomoni/MVC nuget package
+## Step 2 : Install Nomoni.MVC nuget package

-Install the Nomoni.Mvc package in the empty project
+Install the Nomoni.Mvc package in the empty presentation project

 ```
 Install-Package Nomoni.Mvc
 ```

 ## Step 3 : Update Startup.cs

+Update the Startup class in the presentation project so it looks like the following:

 ```
     public class Startup